faizwhb/transfer_learning_toolkit/README.md

 # Transfer Learning Toolkit for Large Scale Image Classification

+- Add overview of what we are doing or trying to achieve there!
 - Image Classification Architectures:
     - [x] DenseNets
     - [x] Mobilenet - V2